wow300/New-Boss-Rush/README.md

-The latest update added Pulsar Core.
+The latest update added Level 6 to the Boss Map!